Your IoT devices are under attack!

-Wrong.
-If you have IoT devices in your home, or on your corporate network (or both), this might have already happened to you.
-And if it has not happened, it almost certainly will.
-The truly frightening thing is that your devices might have already been attacked and compromised.
+If you have IoT devices in your home, the truly frightening thing is that your devices might have already been attacked and compromised.
 And you might not even know.
+Why?
+Because most IoT devices have built-in vulnerabilities (as I’ll explain), and there are LOTS of them connected to the Internet.

-Is it any wonder, then, why IoT devices are such frequent targets of hackers and bot-herders, like the ones who launched Distributed Denial of Service (DDoS) attacks against security blogger Brian Krebs on September 20th and U.S. DNS provider Dyn on October 21st of 2016?
+Is it any wonder, then, why IoT devices are such frequent targets of hackers and bot-herders, like the ones who launched Distributed Denial of Service (DDoS) attacks in 2016 against security blogger Brian Krebs and US DNS provider Dyn, Brickerbot attacks in 2017 and its more recent cousin called Silex in June of 2019?

 If you’re like I was before I really dug into this topic, you have questions: